xxowaa/virus/README.md

 # Virus

-Virus is a 0 player game inspired by "Conway's Game Of Life"
+Virus is a 0 player game inspired by "Conway's Game Of Life" made in python using the `matplotlib` package.
 <P>